Standard English started as a regional dialect that developed in the southeast of England.

 In the latter, the regionally neutral accent is referred to as General American (hereafter GA).
 GA is a social dialect, not a geographical one, although it was said to have originated in the northeast in New England and spread by immigration and media broadcasting.
 Though somewhat ironically, many of the urban areas in the northeast have in the last 80 years developed regional accepts, such as the distinctive Bostonian accent.

 On this note it needs to be mentioned that there is a clear distinction between an accent and a dialect.

 An accent of a speaker refers only to the pronunciation of utterances and sounds, whereas a dialect describes the lexical use, grammar and pronunciation used together in a completely distinct (although sometimes similar) version of the English language.
-For instance, a speaker from Alabama might use the ‘correct’ grammatical forms of Standard English, but speaks it with a regional Southern accent, distinctive by the “Southern Drawl” that lengthens the sounds of the vowels.
-However, more likely is that this person also has adopted using a Southern dialect, where he or she might use words such as ain’t and y’all, or replace the Standard English word ‘did’ with the word ‘done’, adjusting Standard English grammar.
+For instance, a speaker from Alabama might use the “correct” grammatical forms of Standard English, but speaks it with a regional Southern accent, distinctive by the “Southern Drawl” that lengthens the sounds of the vowels.
+However, especially in less urban areas in the South, many speakers are likely to adopt a Southern dialect, where he or she might use words such as ain’t and y’all, or replace the Standard English word “did” with the word “done,” adjusting Standard English grammar.

-The term ‘Standard English’ described a form of the English language that was universal or common in the nineteenth century.
+The term “Standard English” described a form of the English language that was universal or common in the nineteenth century.
 By the 1930s, however, it had become associated with social class and was seen by many as the language of the educated.
-Rural dialects had become revalorized as ‘class dialects’ and one of the main symbols of class became pronunciation.
+Rural dialects had become revalorized as “class dialects” and one of the main symbols of class became pronunciation.
 This has certainly been the case in England, but is also true to a lesser extent in the US as well.

-On the contrary, nonstandard dialects have a distinct grammar, lexis and pronunciation and vary greatly throughout the United States; for instance, a nonstandard dialect speaker might use the forms ‘I ain’t done it’, ‘them sandshoes over there’ or ‘she sings nice’.
+Nonstandard dialects have a distinct grammar, lexis and pronunciation and vary greatly throughout the United States; for instance, a nonstandard dialect speaker might use the forms “I ain’t done it,” “them shirts over there” or “she sings nice.”
 The dialects of rural areas often contain more distinctive lexis and grammar than those of urban areas, because speakers of these varieties are not often exposed to being in contact with speakers of other dialects.

-Speakers from lower classes tend to use nonstandard dialect features more excessively, because they are more likely to have left education earlier, have non-professional jobs and therefore have no need to associate themselves with specific lexis or a ‘prestige’ way of speaking.
-Hence, the use of nonstandard dialect words, grammar and pronunciation decreases the longer an individual spends in education as they have to be more ‘aware’ of the context as speakers from other social classes.
+Speakers from lower socioeconomic classes tend to use nonstandard dialect features more excessively, because they are more likely to have left education earlier, have non-professional jobs and therefore have no need to associate themselves with specific lexis or a “prestige” way of speaking.
+Hence, the use of nonstandard dialect words, grammar and pronunciation decreases the longer an individual spends in education as they have to be more “aware” of the context as speakers from other social classes.